Fiat 500 Tyres

 - There is also the 125 R 12 Michelin X which is another excellent period Fiat Cinquecento tyre.

 - Michelin also make the 125 SR 12 Michelin X White Wall tyre for the Fiat Nuova or 500L.

 - Fiat 500 Cinquecento tyre pressures – Michelin said 18psi front & 23psi rear.
 Pirelli Said 16psi front and 23psi rear.

-- Because the little Fiat 500 is from the 1950s we recommend fitting Michelin 12C inner tubes.
+- Because the Fiat 500 and its tyres are so small, we suggest fitting Michelin 12C innertubes.

 - Please scroll down to the bottom of the page to request your free vintage tyres poster.

 1957 Fiat 500 Michelin X on 125 R 12 Michelin X Tyres